 - the foreigner, in agreement with the entity hiring him/her to work in the Republic of Poland, has suspended the performance of such work for a period exceeding three months,

-if the cause of such delay or the suspension the performance of work is justified and the entity hiring the foreigner to carry out such work has informed the regional governor that issued such a permit in writing of such a situation.
+if the cause of such delay or the suspension the performance of work is justified and the entity hiring the foreigner to carry out such work has informed the regional government that issued such a permit in writing of such a situation.

 8. Exemption from the obligation to obtain a work permit

-- that are employed by employers having their registered office in one of the Member States or in a European Economic Area country not being a Member State that have been temporarily sent to Poland by their employer to provide services,
+- that are employed by employers having their registered office in one of the Member States or in a European Economic Area country not being a Member State that has been temporarily sent to Poland by their employer to provide services,

 - who hold a fixed-term residency permit in conjunction with an intent to carry out work or to conduct commercial activities,